Eight Legged Freaks: Plot

 On a highway outside the quiet mining town of Prosperity, Arizona, a truck driver swerves to avoid a rabbit, causing a barrel of toxic waste to land in a pond.
 Crickets that feed from the pond are collected by an exotic spider farmer, Joshua Taft.
 One week later, Joshua shows Mike Parker, a local boy, his collection, including an enormous female orb-weaver spider from Brazil named Consuela.
 After Mike leaves, Joshua is bitten by an escaped tarantula, accidentally knocks down the spider cages, and is killed by the spiders.
 After devouring him, the spiders grow too large to contain, with enormous proportions due to the toxins in the crickets Joshua fed them.

 Another week later, Chris McCormick, whose father owned the mines before he died ten years ago, returns to Prosperity and stands against Wade, the mayor of Prosperity, about his proposition to sell the mine, as he believes that his father had discovered a gold vein in the mine.
-Chris also sparks a romance with Sam Parker, the town sheriff and Mike's mother, whose ex-husband Chris assaulted for being unfaithful to her, resulting in Chris' exile.
+Chris also sparks a romance with Sam Parker, the town sheriff and Mike's mother, whose ex-husband Chris assaulted for being unfaithful to her, resulting in Chris's exile.

-Wade holds a meeting in the town's new mall about whether they should sell the mines and relocate, claiming Chris' father was delusional for thinking gold was in the mine.
+Wade holds a meeting in the town's new mall about whether they should sell the mines and relocate, claiming Chris's father was delusional for thinking gold was in the mine.
 A grounded Mike sneaks out of his home and finds Joshua's farm covered in webbing.
 He sees an enormous spider shadow in the mines and tells Chris that the spiders have grown to enormous sizes, based on a giant spider leg he found at the mine entrance.
 Chris does not believe him, nor does Sam, who extends his grounding.

 As the entire town is connected in some way to the mines, spiders show up in various places, abducting pets and animals, including Deputy Pete's cat and Wade's ostriches.
 Harlan Griffiths, an eccentric extraterrestrial enthusiast, is broadcasting his theory that they have been abducted by aliens.
-Ashley, Mike's older sister, breaks up with her boyfriend and Wade's troublemaking step-son Bret when he tries to seduce her aggressively.
+Ashley, Mike's older sister, breaks up with her boyfriend and Wade's troublemaking stepson Bret when he tries to seduce her aggressively.
 Bret and his motorcyclist friends are then chased by jumping spiders.
 Bret, the only survivor, accidentally cuts off the telephone line and ends up stuck in the mine.
 While traversing the mines, he finds Consuela feeding on victims trapped in spider webbing.